 Volvo is the industry leader in traffic safety, both inside and outside the truck.
-They look at safety from different perspectives, which is why they can create safety systems that go a step beyond.
+They look at security from different perspectives, which is why they can create safety systems that go a step beyond.
 Volvo’s vision is that none of their trucks get involved in any Kind Of Accident.

 Safety For All Road Users:

 The new Volvo Heavy Duty range is incorporated with advanced safety technologies.
-When combined with professional driving, this technology can help Volvo trucks and you as a driver or owner operator one step closer to the zero-accident vision.
+When combined with professional driving, this technology can help Volvo trucks and you as a driver or owner-operator one step closer to the zero-accident vision.

 Volvo has previously delivered many models with improved visibility for drivers.
 These improvements also include the passenger corner camera, which gives a clear view of the opposite side of the truck.
-Some models also feature passenger corner cameras and high beam adaptive headlights.
+Some models also feature passenger corner cameras and high-beam adaptive headlights.

 Braking System improvements: